 Reckon you could run up and down an old railway tunnel non stop for 55 hours?

-Well if you feel up to the challenge send Mark Cockbain a message and see if you're not too late to join the forty runners lining up in front the Combe Down Tunnel, near Bath at 3pm tomorrow.
+Well if you feel up to the challenge you can send Mark Cockbain a message and see if you're not too late to join the forty runners lining up in front the Combe Down Tunnel, near Bath when the race kicks off.

 The Tunnel is a disarmingly simple race really, runners have 55 hours to run up and down the dank and dingy 1 mile long tunnel 100 times (for a total of 200 miles).
 No support runners, no poles and no headphones.
 Sounds like hell right, well it probably is.
-Last year the DNF rate was about 95% meaning that out of the 40 who started only 2 crossed that finish line.
+In the year we went to this the DNF rate was about 95% meaning that out of the 40 who started only 2 crossed that finish line.

 Brutal yes but is it the toughest out there?